JohnSnowLabs/langtest/docs/pages/tests/fairness/max_gender_rougeLsum_score.md

 ## Max Gender RougeLsum Score

 This test evaluates the model for each gender seperately.
-The rougeLsum score for each gender is calculated and test is passed if they are higher than config.
+The rougeLsum score for each gender is calculated and the test is passed if the score is less than the configured max score.

 **alias_name:** `max_gender_rougeLsum_score`